Cobble Hill

 Cobble Hill Anglo-Italianate staircase

-The stairs leading from the fourth floor to the attic were reconfigured to create a more open floorplan that facilitated the addition of a home office.
-An existing laylight was reimagined to create a lightwell effect from the skylight at the penthouse to the stair hall at the fourth floor.
+The stairs leading from the 4th floor to the attic were reconfigured to create a more open floorplan that facilitates the addition of a home office.
+An existing laylight at the 4th floor was reimagined as a lightwell that brings natural light from the new, larger skylight in the attic above.

-The primary bedroom was relocated to the rear of the house, capitalizing on the lush greenery of the rear yard.
-The motif of white oak reappears at the primary closet, connecting the primary bedroom with the study and primary bath, which overlook the tree-lined streets of Cobble Hill.
+The primary bedroom was relocated to the rear of the house, with views of lush greenery in the rear garden.
+The motif of white oak reappears throughout this floor, connecting the primary closet to the primary bedroom, bathroom, and study.

 Cobble Hill Anglo-Italianate hallway